 MARK YOUR CALENDARS

-This is an important FREE event that is for adults, families and students.
+This is an important FREE event that is for adults, families, students and teachers.

 Campo de Cahuenga

-Experience where the Mexican American War ended in California which led to its eventual inclusion as the 30th State of the United States.
+Experience where the Mexican American War ended in California which led to its eventual inclusion as the 30th State of the United States in 1850.

 There will be a firing of an actual canon (four times - a record!), Mexican fiesta dancers, military encampment, food and beverages.